 and loves reading and writing and making quilts.
 Her first novel

-Way is due out in early 2019.
-She's already at work on
+Harm's Way is due out in spring 2019.
+She's already

 E.J.'s website: Click

 26 years in Minnesota, and has been back to Portland for nearly